How to Configure APM Sampling¶

 os.environ["DD_SERVICE_MAPPING"] = "postgres:postgresql,defaultdb:postgresql"

-# Set project name, environment name, version number via environment variables
+# Set project name, environment, version via environment variables

 os.environ["DD_TAGS"] = "project:your_project_name,env=test,version=v1"